 click here to email us

 Put your name, address, telephone numbers, church name and address, and your position at the top of the e-mail.

 How should I submit a manuscript?

 Only after you've sent a query.
 If your query is accepted, you can write the article.
 Please send your submission electronically.
 When sending your manuscript, include full name, address, and phone number, plus church name, address and phone number, and your position.
 Please realize that we can't publish every manuscript we receive.
 If we decide to publish your material, it will appear in an issue of the SmallGroups.com e-newsletter and also will be part of the website.
 We'll try to give you a good idea as to what issue of the e-newsletter in which it will be published.

 I wrote a book.
 Will you publish an excerpt?

 Possibly, as long as it's not self-published.
 We often excerpt books on topics for small-group leaders.
 With any book excerpt, we include an image of the book cover, the title, author, and a link to where our readers can read more and purchase it.

-You can either (1) send us a print copy of your book with a recommendation as to what to excerpt, or (2) send us an online query with the excerpt you think would work as an article, along with information about your book.
+You can either (1) send us a print copy of your book with a recommendation as to what to excerpt, or (2) send us a query with the excerpt you think would work as an article, along with information about your book.

 Christianity Today International